johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Institute of Automation, &nbsp&nbsp&nbsp&nbsp Chinese Academy of Sciences
+- name: Institute of Automation, &nbsp&nbsp Chinese Academy of Sciences
   url: ""

 # Short bio (displayed in user profile at end of posts)